NearbyShops/Nearby-Shops-Android-app/README.md

 About Nearby Shops
 --------------------

-Nearby Shops is a **Open-Source** food delivery, grocery and hyperlocal app platform.
+Nearby Shops is a **Free and Open-Source** food delivery, grocery and hyperlocal app platform.
 You can install your self-hosted instance on Digital Ocean or AWS and get your grocery or food delivery market up and running in just 10 Minutes.

 Nearby Shops implements Alibaba's new Grocery Online-to-Offline Concept.
 Customers can place and order from the app and pick it up in the store.
 Home Delivery is also available !